This blog was updated in April 2026

 Cons:

-- No out-of-network coverage (except emergencies)
+- No out-of-network coverage (except emergencies) limits which providers employees can use

 - Smaller provider networks compared to PPOs

 EPOs can be a good middle-ground option for businesses wanting to provide flexibility without the higher cost of PPO plans.
+The cost typically falls in between HMOs and PPOs.
+While employees are restricted to a network of providers, referrals are not needed, and employees do not have to select a PCP.

 Factors to Consider When Choosing a Plan